Tonsillitis: how to deal when your mouth’s first line of defense becomes inflamed.

 Causes of Tonsillitis

 Tonsillitis is caused when your tonsils also become infected and inflamed.
 When examining the throat, a doctor may notice that your tonsils have become swollen, red or have white dots on them.

 Staph infections can also occur in the throat.
 While this type of infection is often associated with the skin, it can also affect the tonsils.
-In fact staphylococcal bacteria (the type of bacteria that causes staph infections) is classified among the deadliest of all disease-causing organisms since the 20th century.
+In fact, staphylococcal bacteria (the type of bacteria that causes staph infections) is classified among the deadliest of all disease-causing organisms since the 20th century.

-This type of bacteria could be living inside your nose or on your mouth right now.
+This type of bacteria could be living inside your nose or in your mouth right now.
 While not all people all carriers, this type of bacteria lives 20 to 30 percent of healthy people.
 You may be a constant carrier of this bacteria, an intermittent carrier or it may never reside on or in your body.

 When this type of bacteria enters the body, it creates its trademark abscesses under the skin’s surface.
 When it is found in the throat, these abscesses often form on the tonsils.
 Often these abscesses will fill with pus and intermittently burst, further spreading the infection.

-What is the Difference between Strep Throat and Tonsillitis?
+What is the Difference Between Strep Throat and Tonsillitis?

-Strep throat and tonsillitis are not the same infection although it is possible to have both at the same time.
+Strep throat and tonsillitis are not the same infections although it is possible to have both at the same time.
 While strep throat can only be caused by streptococcus, tonsillitis can be caused by a number of different viruses or bacteria including: